SeriousOldMan/Simulator-Controller/Docs/Rule Engine.md

     Notes:
       - The operator **=** compares case-insensitive, wherease the operator **==** is case-sensitive.
-      - The operator **contains** requires a string literal value for the left side of the comparison.
-This string is then split by "," and then is checked whether the right side value is contained in the resulting list.
+      - The operator **contains** requires a string literal value or a *list* for the left side of the comparison.
+If a string is supplied, it will be split by "," and then is checked whether the right side value is contained in the resulting list.

   - Exists Quantor